Monsters, Inc. (franchise): Monsters, Inc. Ride & Go Seek

 Ride & Go Seek is an interactive dark ride attraction in Tokyo Disneyland at Tokyo Disney Resort.
 It opened on April 15, 2009 and replaced Meet the World.

 Monstropolis

 In August 2024, it was announced that a Monsters, Inc. themed land will be built at Disney's Hollywood Studios.
 The land will include Disney's first suspended roller coaster.
 In November 2024, it was announced that Muppet*Vision 3D would close to make room for the land.
 Construction began in 2025.
 In October 2025, it was revealed that the land will be called Monstropolis.

+Monsters Funday Football

+On December 8, 2025, Monday Night Football hosted two distinct viewing options across eight platforms for the Week 14 matchup between the NFC East leading Philadelphia Eagles and the Wild Card-positioned Los Angeles Chargers played at Sofi Stadium in Inglewood, California.
+Monsters Funday Football was a complementary session for fans bringing them into the Monsters, Inc. universe, providing a real-time, animated, Monday Night Football viewing experience.
+Keeping with the kids' themed NFL broadcasts that Nickelodeon had originally popularized and ESPN had more recently utilized, this game was set in Monstropolis, with the entire broadcast being adjusted to have a Monsters Inc. theme.
+Sully was shown as a player for the Chargers and Mike as a player for the Eagles, with both rotating positions all throughout the game.
+The broadcast also incorporated many other characters, such as Roz and Archie the Scare Pig.
+Additionally, there was a cheer canister competition that pit Sully and Mike against each other that took place throughout the entirety of the game, including a three-event halftime competition between the two.
+Although Mike won this competition by 2 canisters, the Chargers won the game in overtime, 22-19.